porterjamesj/website/content/blog/wedding-videobooth.md

 consider not just what a blob looks like in this frame of video, but what it looked like in previous frames also.

-We tweaked our code to use a running average of the red, green, and blue totals for each blob over the last 50 frames, rather than only considering the current frame.
+We then used this to tweak our code so it used a running average of the red, green, and blue totals for each blob over the last 50 frames, rather than only considering the current frame.
 This meant that if a bulb's color fluctuated a bit for a frame or two, it wouldn't throw everything off, since the running average wouldn't be affected much.
 This made things a lot less jittery.
-We were now able to track all three colors pretty
+We were now able to track all three colors pretty reliably:
-reliably:

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_all_three.mp4"></video>

-## Getting even smarter using statistics
+## Handing ambient light problems using statistics

 Our algorithm was still very sensitive to ambient light conditions.
 As the environment got darker or lighter, the color values that the